 - Learn loads of new skills

-- Use power tools and hand tools
+- Use power tools and hand tools, and travel in vans

 Offering young adults with additional needs a 6 year programme in a supportive work-related environment to develop skills linked with a range of different vocations.
 It aims to integrate young people within their local area, supporting them to work, develop and progress both within and as part of the wider community.

 The Hamlet now has a permanent home at The Three Sisters Nature Reserve in Ashton in Makerfield.
 These new premises boast a fully equipped café (The Nest) and printing and graphic studio (Lakeside Printing).

 The Harmony, Unity and Belonging (HUB) CIC

-We provide day provision for all adults living with the Leigh, Atherton and Tyldesley area, we provide a safe and fun filled environment with a person-centred approach.
+The HUB offers day provision for all adults living within the Leigh, Atherton and Tyldesley area, providing a safe and fun filled environment with a person-centred approach.

-Individualised Direct Support Services
+Individualised Direct Support (IDS) services

 Just B.U.
 CIC

 Just BU C.I.C delivers support and enables individuals with disabilities to lead ordinary lives and feel included in their community.